Regulatory Information Guides

 The State Department of Revenue has important information about Business Personal Property Taxes, including information about exemptions.
 Please click the above link to be directed to this information.

 A Business Personal Property Tax receipt is currently required (of all businesses, more than a year old, located in Richland County) to obtain a business license.
 This receipt documents that all Business Personal Property Taxes have been paid.
-An example of what this receipt looks like is shown here.

 What Other Counties Require: There are 46 counties in South Carolina.
 Each requires various, and different, business fees and taxes to be paid.
 To see what counties charge which fees and taxes, please click the links below for more information.